If you are involved with drinking water quality, turbidity one of the key indicators that is measured and monitored.

 1. White light or infra-red?

-This choice is sometimes based on historical records, for the purpose of comparison.
+This choice to use white light is sometimes based on historical records, for the purpose of comparison.
+In South Africa, this is often the case when regulations have been using white light measurements.

 Lovibond® white light, hand-held Turbidity Meter